Return Of The Jedi – Blu ray film reviews.

 I saw some frozen grain during a scene where C-3PO and R2-D2 head towards Jabba's palace on Tatooine, an early scene with the blue sky of Tatooine was bad, it was just frozen there and looked very unnatural, there was also edge enhancement halo's visible but i thought this was a minor issue, less of a problem than A New Hope or The Empire Strikes Back, check out the scene near the beginning of the film when the Emperor and Darth Vader depart their shuttle and enter the Death Star, thats just one example of EE and the issue with halo's that have unfortunately been on all of the original trilogy releases.

-There are moments in the film where there is softness, one character can be seen in focus and the other is slightly out of focus or you get scenes which have soft focus for the entire frame, thats intentional and should not be confused with digital noise reduction, there is a moment approximately 54 minutes into the film where the quality suddenly drops, the moment in question is when Han, Luke, Princess Leia, Chewie and the droids are approaching the Death Star for clearance to go to the forest moon of Endor, the issue continues until around the 58 minute mark, at this point they are on the Endor moon, i have no idea why that happens, resolution seems to drop off, detail becomes poor and everyone and everything seems slightly out of focus, i don't think its the way it was filmed since the issue is seen on several differently shot sequences during those 4 or so minutes, perhaps when they originally did the film scans in 2004 something went seriously wrong and its never been fixed.
+There are moments in Return Of The Jedi where there is softness, one character can be seen in focus and the other is slightly out of focus or you get scenes which have soft focus for the entire frame, thats intentional and should not be confused with digital noise reduction, there is a moment approximately 54 minutes into the film where the quality suddenly drops, the moment in question is when Han, Luke, Princess Leia, Chewie and the droids are approaching the Death Star for clearance to go to the forest moon of Endor, the issue continues until around the 58 minute mark, at this point they are on the Endor moon, i have no idea why that happens, resolution seems to drop off, detail becomes poor and everything seems slightly out of focus, i don't think its the way it was filmed since the issue is seen on several differently shot sequences during those 4 or so minutes, perhaps when they originally did the film scans in 2004 something went wrong and its never been fixed.

 Lucasfilm promised us that the lightsaber issues would all be fixed, well they haven't been true to their word, the moment when Luke reaches for his lightsaber and attempts to strike the Emperor only for Darth Vader to block him with his lightsaber is fine, they fixed that, we then get a lightsaber battle between Luke and Vader, you can clearly see a pinkish core to Vader's lightsaber with a red haze around it during much of this battle, it should be a white core with a red haze.
 Maybe one day George will finally once and for all fix the lightsaber issues.